1

 988 in Colorado Data Dashboard

-Background on 988 Lifeline
+Background on 988 Colorado Mental Health Line

 • 988 is a free, confidential service available to anyone experiencing a mental health, substance use, or emotional crisis.
 988 is an additional resource that, along with Colorado Crisis Services (CCS), supports people with their mental health needs.